eric-sundquist/eric-sundquist/README.md

  👀 I’m interested in coding, the outdoors and climbing

- 🌱 I’m a junior fullstack web developer
+ 🌱 I’m a fullstack web developer

  🎓 Former student at Linnaeus University.
-  Higher Education Certificate in web development, main field of study: Computer Science
+  Bsc degree in Computer Science, Web development

  📫 You can reach me at eric.sundquist96@gmail.com